Cat-sushi/fmscreen/README.md

 - Results cache for time performance.
 - Solo query accepted by the web server for interactive UIs.
 - Bulk queries accepted and processed parallel by the web server for batch applicaions.
-- Text normalizing API for outer larger systems joining results with the denial lists.
+- Text normalizing API to get the global identifier of a neme.
 - Aggregates/ spreads matched names to itmes of denial lists.
 - And others.